-A student not demonstrating an increase in positive behavior after receiving Tier 2 behavior supports is referred to Dundee Elementary Academy's school-based PBS Leadership Team for Tier 3 behavior support.
+A student not demonstrating an increase in positive behavior after receiving Tier 2 behavior supports is referred to Dundee Elementary Academy's school-based PBIS Leadership Team for Tier 3 behavior support.

 The team gathers supporting documentation to develop an individualized plan to meet the student's specific needs.
 Intensive intervention is provided at this point to increase desired outcomes and reduce or eliminate undesired outcomes.
+This is done through student/staff check ins and outs daily.